Task 13: We develop action plans and implement improvement projects to achieve our objectives and energy targets.

 Getting It Done

-- Use the Energy Management Action Plan Template to create action plans for meeting your organization’s energy objectives and targets identified in Baselines, Objectives and Targets.
+- Develop action plans for meeting your organization’s objectives and energy targets identified in Task 12 Objectives and Targets.

-Once you have selected the energy projects that will enable your organization to achieve its energy objectives and targets, designate a project leader for each project.
-If the scope and complexity of the project requires additional resources, assemble a project team with the support of the management representative and top management.
-Then, develop an energy management action plan for each project.
-A good plan considers resources and includes planning, implementing, verifying, and communicating.
+Once you have selected the projects that will enable your organization to achieve its objectives and energy targets, designate a leader for each project.
+If the scope and complexity of the project requires additional resources, assemble a project team with the support of the energy team and top management.
+Then, develop an action plan for each project.

-An energy management action plan developed to meet the requirements of ISO 50001 defines, at a minimum, the following:
+An action plan developed to meet the requirements of ISO 50001 defines, at a minimum, the following:

-- The activities to be completed to implement the project and achieve the energy target(s)
+- The activities to be completed to implement the project and achieve energy performance improvement

 - The resources needed to complete the activities